sarvjeets/lakshmi/README.md

 ## Dedication

-I would like to thank my wife [Niharika](http://niharika.org), who encouraged me to start working on this package and supported me throughout the development.
+This project would not have been possible without my wife [Niharika](http://niharika.org), who encouraged me to start working on this project and continued encouraging and supporting me.
-This project would not have been possible without her love and support.

 In addition, I am indebted to the following folks whose wisdom has helped me tremendously in my investing journey:
 [John Bogle](https://en.wikipedia.org/wiki/John_C._Bogle),